 The Backpack Ministry program we started in 2009 continues to meet great needs in our community.
 Originally we filled 10 backpacks.
 It was our goal to send home weekly packs to every family in the Luck school district who was on the free and reduced Lunch program.
 We have met that goal.
 Every week 64 packs go home to local families.
 The food is collected and housed in the store room of Natural Alternatives Food Co-op in Luck.
 High school students come to the Co-op to pack the bags and get them back to the school.
 We have help from Second Harvest with the food supply.
 The area churches supplement the weekly food needs.
 Our church is the “canned fruit and vegetable” church – so we collect those needed items year-round.
 We also take monetary donations for this project that helps Salvation Army supply much needed milk coupons in the backpacks once a month.
 Donations of food can be made at any time and can be left in the back store room by the kitchen.
 Thank you to everyone who has contributed to this very vital ministry project!

 The Gift of Warm Clothing

 Our Gift of Warm Clothing (GOWC) ministry started in 2006 has evolved into a year-around effort that primarily serves neighbors in need in Polk County.
 GOWC also has served a few families in Barron & Burnett Counties as well as some out of state BLLC friends and family members.

-GOWC team members Jessica Sund, Mary Brown, Lois Olson, Judy Caroon, Debra & Frank Boerboon, and Mary Ann Bowman coordinate the many phases of this project.
+GOWC team members Jessica Sund, Mary Brown, Lois Olson, and Judy Caroon coordinate the many phases of this project.
 This includes the donation of time, energy, talents of many volunteers plus acquiring gently used or new clothing from our generous congregation and extended community.
 GOWC helps make it possible for children to safely go to school and outdoors for recess by helping provide boots, jackets, snow plants, hats, scarves, and mittens for them.